Mils-1/Stackathon-Reddit-Comment-Sentiment-Analyzer/README.md

 # Stackathon-Reddit-Comment-Sentiment-Analyzer

-Chrome extension that analyzes and produces a sentiment value/weight based on reddit comments
+The purpose of this project is to produce a chrome extension that analyzes and displays a sentiment value/weight of reddit comments right in the DOM of reddit threads.